Fumihiro Joyu: Spokesman for Aum Shinrikyo

 After the 1995 sarin gas attack on the Tokyo subway, he was summoned to Japan after the arrests of senior followers and he resumed his position as Aum Shinrikyo's spokesperson.
 He was arrested and tried for "inciting others to make false statements during [1992] court hearings".
 Some observers linked Joyu's indictment to a supposed government attempt to "decapitate the cult".
-The arrest, lengthy trial, and subsequent acquittal of Japan's veteran attorney and Human Rights activist Yoshihiro Yasuda, then head of Shoko Asahara's legal team, a move which was harshly criticized by Human Rights Watch, is often cited in support of this hypothesis.
+The arrest, lengthy trial, and subsequent acquittal of Japan's veteran attorney and human rights activist Yoshihiro Yasuda, then head of Shoko Asahara's legal team, a move which was harshly criticized by Human Rights Watch, is often cited in support of this hypothesis.

 Joyu would often argue with reporters during press conferences.
 Especially after the sarin attack, he was sometimes referred to by Japanese as "Aa ieba Joyu", which is a pun on the expression "Aaieba koiu", meaning someone who is excessively contrarian and argumentative (literally "you say one thing and he says the opposite").

 He was sentenced to three years in prison and was released in 1999.
 Later, Joyu apologized for denying Aum's responsibility for the subway attack, saying at that time he had believed that in defending Aum he did the right thing.

 Aleph (1999–2006)

 Following his release on 29 December 1999, Joyu became the de facto head of the organisation.
 Under his leadership, Aum Shinrikyo has changed its name to Aleph, the first letter of the Hebrew alphabet.
 The group has admitted responsibility for the various incidents that involved some of its former senior members, including the Tokyo Subway gas attack, delivered apologies to the victims, and established a special compensations fund.
 Some of the controversial doctrines that previously attracted criticisms were removed.
 Most of the time, Joyu resided within Aum's religious facilities with occasional trips to the outside world.
 Police officials were quoted as advising him to refrain from public activities as they 'could not guarantee his safety'.

-Joyu's attempts to soften tensions with society did not win him much praise, though.
-Judging from the statements made by the country's government officials and unanimously critical media coverage, Aleph is still regarded as a threat.